Brinda Somaya is Principal Architect & Managing Director of Somaya & Kalappa Consultants (SNK), based in Mumbai, India.

 She is an architect and urban conservationist who has merged architecture, conservation and social equity in projects ranging from institutional campuses and rehabilitation of a village impacted by an earthquake, to the restoration of an 18th century cathedral.
 She founded SNK in 1978.

-Brinda Somaya was elected by the President & Board of Trustees of Cornell University as an Andrew D White Professors-at-Large effective July 1, 2017.
+Brinda Somaya was elected by the President & Board of Trustees of Cornell University as an Andrew D White Professors-at-Large (2017-).
 At any one time, up to twenty outstanding intellectuals from across the globe hold the title “Professor-at-Large” and are considered full members of the Cornell University faculty.
 During their six-year appointment, each Professor-at-Large visits the campus for about a week in each three-year period while Cornell classes are in session during the academic year under a single mandate - to enliven the intellectual and cultural life of the university.

 Brinda Somaya studied architecture at Mumbai University, and was awarded a Master of Arts and Honorary Doctorate from Smith College in Northampton, MA, USA.
 She is involved in progressive conservation, such as the restoration and renovation of the Cathedral and John Connon Schools and the St Thomas Cathedral, for which she received a UNESCO Asia Pacific Heritage Award (2004).